Shubhangi120/Python_project-2-VA_Steve-/README.md

-# Python_project-2-VA_Steve-
+# Python
-A virtual assistant made using python
+This repository has some basic as well as some advance python projects